 Dr. Dietrich was internationally known for a pioneering career in nuclear power reactor development that spanned more than thirty years.

-He began his nuclear career in 1946, when he joined the Daniels Pile development project in Oak Ridge, Tennessee.
+He was born on August 25, 1914 and began his nuclear career in 1946, when he joined the Daniels Pile development project in Oak Ridge, Tennessee.
 In 1948, he moved to Argonne National Laboratory, where he was in charge of reactor physics and shielding design for the prototype nuclear power plant for the Nautilus, the first nuclear-powered submarine.
 At Argonne he was also in charge of the planning, theory, and experimental instrumentation for the BORAX experiments, at the conclusion of which he directed the physics work for the experimental boiling water reactor.
 During 1953-54, Dietrich took part in the first large-scale reactor safety experiments at the National Reactor Testing Station.

 In 1956, with the founding of General Nuclear Engineering Corporation, he joined the company as a vice president.
 Later, after the company had been purchased by Combustion Engineering, Inc., Dietrich became chief scientist in Combustion Engineering’s Nuclear Power Systems Division, a position he held until his retirement in February 1980.